Numerical efficiency of explicit time integrators for phase-field models: Methods

 \subsection{Temporal adaptivity}

 For conditionally stable schemes, often a time step close to the stability limit is chosen for reasons of computational efficiency, with the hope being that the temporal error introduced thus is much smaller than the spatial error.
 However, for unconditionally stable schemes some kind of adaptivity is necessary as to decide what step size to take.
 For this an estimate of the local error introduced by the time stepping process is useful.
+The SSP methods may be extended with an embedded method, i.e. a method requiring function evaluations at the same or a subset of stages, and which calculates a lower-order solution of the problem.
+The difference between the solutions may then be taken as a measure of the error, i.e. $e^{n}_i = u^{n}_i - z^{n}_i$ with $z$ being the embedded solution and $u$ being the normal solution.
+Hence embedded methods can estimate the error at little extra computational cost but with one extra vector being stored.
+The embedded methods for the SSP methods use the embedded solution coefficients suggested by \cite{Fekete2022}.

-The SSP methods are extended with the embedded solution coefficients of \cite{Fekete2022} and thus they can estimate the error at little extra computational cost but with one extra vector being stored.
-For the STS methods, the error may be estimated following \cite{Sommeijer1998} requiring an extra RHS evaluation before a time step is accepted\footnote{This evaluation might be re-used for the first stage of the next step if it's accepted; for simplicity this wasn't implemented and the additional RHS evaluations were counted.} but without extra storage requirements.
+For the STS methods, the error may be estimated following \cite{Sommeijer1998} by a calculation involving the old and new solution.
+This requires an extra RHS evaluation before a time step is accepted\footnote{This evaluation might be re-used for the first stage of the next step if it's accepted; for simplicity this wasn't implemented and the additional RHS evaluations were counted.} but without extra storage requirements.
 The error formula is then

 which effectively calculates a scaled solution estimate for step $n+1$, which for the phase-field needs to be subject to simplex constraints.
 In order to account for this, the phase-field error components are locally filtered: Any component of a trial solution $\tilde{u}(t+\Delta t) = u^{n} + \frac{\Delta t}{2} [\rhs(u^{n}) + \rhs(u^{n+1})]$ which lies outside of $[0,1]$ is assumed to have zero error.
 Once a phase-field value leaves this interval, it is reasonable to assume that it will not immediately enter it again, as the phase-field describes the advance of a free boundary.